jadecobra/gym/python_tdd/docs/00_TDD_MODULE_NOT_FOUND_ERROR.md

 ```

 - create `module_2.py` in the `project_name` folder
-- your terminal will update to show the following
+- the terminal will update to show the following

 ```shell
     import module_3
 E   ModuleNotFoundError: No module named 'module_3'
 ```

-this is the pattern, repeat it until you have created `module_99.py` and your terminal will update to
+this is the pattern, repeat it until you have created `module_99.py` and the terminal will update to

 ```shell
 ============== test session starts ==========================